sw4chan/wiki2018/src/markdown/Attributions.md

 The Waterloo iGEM Lab and Design team was trained by the two lab leads, Max Reed and Cody Receno.
 Additional lab training was provided for use on special equipment and is listed below.

+## Co-op Student

+**Jamie Lam** was the Waterloo iGEM 2017 co-op student.
+He was a full time member in our lab and provided valuable help to the wet lab team.

 ## Advisors

 The Waterloo iGEM team has 6 main advisors from different disciplines.
 The advisors provided us with immense feedback for the creation and design for our project, administrative help, and knowledge that helped allow us to pursue the 2017 iGEM project.